R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 #### A.1.b Hardware

 > Base Memory: Leave as recommended, 2048 MB.<br>
-> Processors: In my experience, OS installation at 42's facilities **will crash** with more than `1` CPU.
+> Processors: In my experience, OS installation at 42's facilities **will crash** with more than `1` CPU selected.
 We *may* choose to increase the number after the installation is complete.

 #### A.1.c Hard Disk